12 Things Men Can Do to Boost Their Fertility

 Limit your caffeine consumption

-You and your mommy-to-be should both limit caffeine intake when you’re prepping for baby.
-A study in Nutrition Journal found that drinking more than four cups of coffee a day results in a higher proportion of abnormally shaped sperm.
-More research needs to be done to determine the link.
+You may want to limit caffeine intake if you’re prepping for a baby.
+A 2017 review in the Nutrition Journal found that male coffee intake was associated with a prolonged time until pregnancy and caffeine-containing soft drinks were associated with a lower semen volume and sperm count.
+However more research needs to be done because the study results were inconsistent.
 (Find out if you’ve built up a caffeine tolerance, and what you can do about it.)

 Steer clear of heat